Cyber Security CV & Resume Writing Guide

 Evaluate your options to choose the best resume format for you.
 Generally speaking, resumes can be found in one of three formats:

 The chronological resume highlights your professional experience in reverse chronological order to highlight your upward mobility.
-That’s the standard format.
-It’s ideal for job seekers who wish to highlight their previous work experience.
+It’s the standard format, ideal for job seekers who wish to highlight their previous work experience.

 A functional CV for cybersecurity positions places more emphasis on your abilities than your employment history.
 Someone with no prior knowledge will benefit most from this format.
 It’s also a smart pick for anyone trying to make a career change and highlight generalizable abilities.

-On a combined resume, you highlight your experience, education, and skills.
+You highlight your experience, education, and skills on a combined resume.
 You can use this format to highlight your skills and expertise in one place.
 Although combination resumes provide more leeway than the other two, you should avoid becoming too wordy or repetitive.
 Minimize it to two pages at most.

-Are you struggling to land a cybersecurity job due to lack of experience?
-Don’t worry, in this video, you will find insider tips and tricks on how to create a compelling cybersecurity resume, even if you have no prior experience in the field.
+Are you struggling to land cybersecurity jobs due to a lack of experience?
+Don’t worry; in this video, you will find insider tips and tricks on creating a compelling cybersecurity resume, even if you have no experience in the field.
 Discover the key elements that employers look for and learn how to showcase your skills and potential in a way that will grab their attention.
 Don’t let a lack of experience hold you back from your dream career in cybersecurity – watch this video now and take the first step towards landing your dream job!

 2. Make a header